 In addition to this, it will be necessary to increase public awareness about preventive care measures such as proper disposal of wastewater from farms and other related activities so that farmers can reduce their exposure to infectious agents like bacterial pathogens.

-Finally, collaborations between government departments responsible for food safety regulations should be strengthened in order to ensure effective enforcement across all stages of production with respect to hygiene standards within Nigerian fisheries.
+Finally, collaborations between government departments responsible for food safety regulations should be strengthened in order to ensure effective enforcement across all stages of production with respect to hygiene standards within fisheries.

-In conclusion, the use of AI and Big Data has revolutionized fish farming in Nigeria.
+In conclusion, the use of AI and Big Data has revolutionized fish farming industry.
 The combination of these two powerful technologies provides an unprecedented level of control and precision over aquaculture operations.
 With access to accurate data on water quality, temperature, feed management, disease prevention, and other aspects of managing a successful operation, it is now much easier to monitor and optimize production while minimizing waste.